 Based on observations about the project, suggests technical and design changes that can help our budget/timeline position.
 Proactively recommends changes to the client.
 Can adjust staffing plan/WBS based on budget or timeline problems.

 Can select a staff to fulfill a specific project, using the available Cantilever talent.
 Can rally the team together to take shared responsibility for completing the project on time, on spec and on budget.
-Adapts nimbly to project or personal problems expereinced by members of the team.
+Adapts nimbly to project or personal problems experienced by members of the team.
 Is respectful and kind to staff.

 Can seek and identify new talent to work on projects, according to the specific requirements.
 Works with Cantilever managers to deliver feedback on project-specific events.

 Staff ask to be placed on projects led by this person.
 Can work with a junior PM on a project to show them the ropes.
-Networks to find new people who may be good collaborators, and figures out how to bring them into the fold.
+Bonus Points: Networks to find new people who may be good collaborators, and figures out how to bring them into the fold.
 Speaks or writes about managing people.

 Understands the basic elements of how sites work.
 Understands how a CMS interacts with frontend code to allow a site to be editable.
 Understands the basics of performance, SEO and accessibility.